sayakoftheleaf/Aruki/README.md

 ## TODO:

+- Figure out how to differentiate two copies of the same piece

 - Write checkforCheck

 - Implement the moves for the Greater and Lesser Rivers (Essential for testing the moves module)